aruship4/recipe-project/README.md

 ## Data Cleaning and Exploratory Data Analysis

-In order to best prepare my data for thoroough data analysis, I cleaned my data sets by taking the following steps:
+In order to best prepare my data for thorough data analysis, I cleaned my data sets by taking the following steps:

 1. Filled ratings with 0 with NaN
   - A rating of 0 means there is no rating associated with the recipe (recipe ratings range from 1-5).
 Thus, I replaced ratings of 0 with NaN.
 Treating these as missing ensures that the average ratings accurately reflect only the ratings that were actually provided.